hashkrish/cs1102-notes/lab_tasks/lab2.md

 ## ES Lab 2 Activities

-1. Use regular expressions to block all letters except first 3 from a file which contains ES course roll numbers using vi/emacs.

-2. Question 3.2 (with more, less and cat command and process substitution)
-3. Launch sleep command with 1, 5, 100, 1000 and do the following
+1. Launch sleep command with 1, 5, 100, 1000 and do the following
 	1. send the sleep command to background
 	2. bring the sleep command to foreground
 	3. list the PID of sleep command